• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Salsifis des Prés

-It is sometimes called “Goatee” because of the white hair that overflows from its head and looks like a small beard.
+It is sometimes called ‘Goat’s Beard’ because of the white hairs protruding from its flower head, resembling a small goatee.

 • THE PIGAMON •